Taking the Hida Limited Express

 From Nagoya to Toyama

-The Hida Limited Express departs from Platform 11 at Nagoya Station ten times each day.
+The Hida Limited Express departs from Nagoya Station around ten times each day.

-Five trains terminate at Takayama Station, while others continue to Hida-Furukawa or Toyama.
+Most trains terminate at Takayama Station, while a few continue further to Hida-Furukawa or Toyama.
 If you wish to go as far as Toyama, make sure you are boarding the correct Hida Limited Express service.

 Read more: Nagoya travel guide